-The USACE owns the radioanalytical laboratory located at 8945 Latty Avenue.
-The USACE St. Louis FUSRAP laboratory operates under a Special Discharge Authorization Letter granted by MSD (MSD 2005b, 2018a).
-The MSD authorization letter requires biennial renewal in compliance with discharge regulations (Ordinance 8472, 10177, and 10082).
-The current MSD authorization letter will expire on February 7, 2020 (MSD 2018a).
-Prior to that date, the USACE plans to relocate the radioanalytical laboratory from its current location to the SLAPS at 110 McDonnell Boulevard, Hazelwood, Missouri.
-This action would co-locate the radioanalytical laboratory waste-water (i.e., glassware cleanup waste water, decontamination water, and neutralized isotopic separations waste) discharge point and the SLAPS treated waste-water (i.e., accumulated excavation and ground water) discharge point at the same location.
-Therefore, the USACE is currently in discussions with the MSD to combine the radioanalytical laboratory and the SLAPS under one MSD special discharge authorization.
-This action will be reported in the EMDAR for CY 2020, and the new MSD special discharge approval letter will be included in Appendix A of future EMICYs.
+The USACE relocated the FUSRAP St. Louis Radioanalytical Laboratory from 8945 Latty Avenue to the SLAPS at 112 McDonnell Boulevard, Hazelwood, Missouri.
+This action co-located the project laboratory waste-water (i.e., glassware cleanup waste water, decontamination water, and neutralized isotopic separations waste) discharge point and the SLAPS treated waste-water (i.e., accumulated excavation and ground water) discharge point at the same location.
+Therefore, the USACE worked with the MSD to combine the project laboratory discharges and the SLAPS discharges under one MSD special discharge authorization.
+This action will be reported in the EMDAR for CY 2020, and the new MSD special discharge approval letter (MSD 2020a) and email (MSD 2020d) are included in Appendix A of this EMICY.
+The FUSRAP St. Louis Radioanalytical Laboratory specific Special Discharge Authorization Letter (MSD 2005, 2018b) that applied to 8945 Latty Avenue expired on February 7, 2020, and is no longer required.